 The Spa Serenity lodge redefines luxury with two master suites both featuring king-size beds, Smart TVs, walk-in wardrobes and en-suites with double showers.
 Floor-to-ceiling windows flood the open-plan living area with light, while the feature fireplace creates a cosy atmosphere for movie nights.

-East Yorkshire’s attractions are all within easy reach.
-Beverley (10 miles) offers excellent shopping and dining, while Hull (8 miles) provides city entertainment.
-Golf enthusiasts can tee off at Hessle Golf Club (1 mile) or Hull Golf Club (2 miles).
-The traditional seaside towns along Yorkshire’s coast make perfect day trips where you’ll build sandcastles and eat delicious fish and chips.
+East Yorkshire’s attractions are all within easy reach from your lodge with excellent shopping and dining nearby.
+Golfers can tee off at Hessle Golf Club (1 mile) or Hull Golf Club (2 miles).
+The traditional seaside towns along Yorkshire’s coast make perfect day trips too.

-The tea room and bistro on-site offer both indoor and outdoor seating – perfect for those mornings when cooking feels like too much effort.
-The Wolds View walkways provide gentle strolls directly from your lodge door.
-As evening falls, return to your deck where festoon lighting creates a magical atmosphere as you slip into your hot tub with a glass of something cold.
+The tea room and bistro on-site offer both indoor and outdoor seating and the Wolds View walkways provide gentle walks directly from your lodge door.

 About 15 miles from Beverley, Dacre Lakeside Park offers Scandinavian-style lodges around a spectacular 6-acre lake – water babies will be in absolute heaven here!

 The village of Brandesburton sits within walking distance, offering two pubs, a restaurant and shop for essentials.
-Try jetskiing, clay pigeon shooting or windsurfing (1 mile).
+Try jet skiing, clay pigeon shooting or windsurfing (1 mile).
 Beverley (15 miles) provides shopping and cultural attractions including its famous Minster.
-The Yorkshire coast is easily accessible with its traditional seaside towns and stunning beaches.

 Water sports dominate the on-site activities with windsurfing, canoeing and fishing available on the lake from April to October.
 Land lubbers can enjoy tennis, footgolf or the 7-hole pitch and putt.
 The pizzeria restaurant saves you cooking and BBQs are available for al fresco dining.

-The town centre is walkable which makes exploring dead easy.
+The town centre is walkable which makes exploring a doddle.
 Beverley Minster dominates the skyline – it’s one of England’s finest Gothic churches and rivals many cathedrals in size and beauty.
 After a day of wandering, your lodge’s hot tub will be the perfect place to rest those tired feet.

 North Bar is the only surviving medieval gateway in Beverley.
 It dates back to 1409.
 The town’s narrow cobbled streets hide independent shops selling everything from antiques to artisan food.